 “NIGHT MODE” ON YOUR PHONE…FOR ALL DAY LONG

 Nowadays, most smartphones come with a way to alleviate the blue light pollution.
 The “Night Shift” screen mode (for Apple) or “Night Mode” (for Android) enables the screen to become warmer in color, reducing blue light emission.
 Even though it is designed for the night, using this mode from day to night is a great way to avoid unnecessary amount of blue wavelengths.

 PUT YOUR PHONE AWAY BEFORE BEDTIME

 This shift in habit will massively affect your sleep and overall health.
 Instead of checking your phone, try putting it away for at least an hour before bed and replace it with healthier routine such as reading book or meditating.
 The light from your phone awakens you, so it’s harder to sleep if you make it the last thing you see before you try to fall asleep.

 In order to optimize your sleep, don’t just “assume” that you already have a healthy one.
-Try wearing a sleep tracker in order to learn more about your sleep pattern.
-If it turns out that you don’t really have enough nighttime rest as you think you do, it’s time for a change in habit and environment, especially those related to “lights”.
+Try wearing a sleep tracker in order to learn more about your sleep pattern, including the time of deep sleep and REM.
+If it turns out that you don’t really have enough nighttime rest as you think you do, it’s obviously the time to change your relationship with lights.